-Further, we analyzed the distribution of radius of gyration to understand the movement from the point of view of individual Twitter users rather than separate displacements.
-The distribution of the radius of gyration of Twitter users in Great Britain can be approximated through a combination of three functions: Prg ~ λ2e-λ2(rg-rgmin), rgmin=10 m from [10 m, 30 m], Prg ~ βλ2rgβ-1e-λ2(rgβ-rgminβ) from [50 m, 10 km], and Prg ~ rg-α from [10 km, 100 km], where these three functions account for 92% of all the users.
+Further, we analyzed the distribution of radius of gyration P(rg) to understand the collective movements of individual Twitter users rather than separate displacements.
+The P(rg) of Twitter users in Great Britain can be approximated through a combination of three functions: Prg ~ λ2e-λ2(rg-rgmin), rgmin=10 m from [10 m, 30 m], Prg ~ βλ2rgβ-1e-λ2(rgβ-rgminβ) from [50 m, 10 km], and Prg ~ rg-α from [10 km, 100 km], where these three functions account for 92% of all the users.
 This suggests that there are three primary types of users that: (1) tend to stay at one location or at nearby locations when they tweet, or (2) tend to move at the intra-city scale when they tweet, or (3) tend to exhibit a large spatial coverage.
 (1) and (2) account for approximately 53% of all users.
-Note that the accuracy of these values for defining the distance bound depends upon the accuracy of the location information of each geo-located tweet.
-These findings are consistent with the findings in the literature on human mobility, where the radius of gyration of human movement is bounded to different distance ranges (Brockmann et al. 2006; González et al. 2008).
-In particular, the distribution of the radius of gyration of Twitter users over the greater London region can be fitted by similar functions.
+Note that the accuracy of these values for defining the distance bound depends upon the accuracy of the location in each geo-located tweet.
+These findings are consistent with the ones in the literature on human mobility, where the radius of gyration of human movement is bounded to different distance ranges (Brockmann et al. 2006; González et al. 2008).
+Interestingly, the P(rg) over the greater London region can be fitted by similar functions.
 However, as it reflects intra-city level mobility patterns, there is no distinct distance range to indicate large spatial coverage.
 The distance decay effects found in both user displacements and the radius of gyration shows evidence of spatial proximity in Twitter user movement.
-It explains that the communities of urban regions within the graph space are geographically close, but are able to be separated from other groups, which results in the delineation of urban boundaries based on the spatial interactions of Twitter users.
+It explains that the communities of urban regions within the graph space are geographically close but can be separated from other groups, which results in the delineation of urban boundaries based on the collective spatial interactions of Twitter users.

 Figure 3.
 The probability distribution of Twitter user displacements and radius of gyration: (a) Pd is approximated by an exponential, a stretched-exponential and a power-law function (b) the distance between [70 m, 70 km] is approximated by a double power-law functions (c) Prg of Great Britain is approximated by the combination of an exponential, a stretched- exponential and a power-law function. (d) Prg of London is approximated an exponential and a stretched-exponential function.
 (The green patch shows the distance range)